Who I Am

 Fundamentals of a great Garden

 He regularly pushes the boundaries of accepted horticultural practice, plant expectations and garden theory, by developing lush tropical or hot desert planting schemes which thrive in the UK and other temperate climates.
 This has only been accomplished by spending many years in these climates studying and understanding what the plants have to cope with and how they have developed to do so.
-This is then applied to the design, the understanding of the particular microclimate that a garden has, allowing schemes to thrive in places where they should not grow, but they do!
+This is then applied to the garden or landscape design, and the understanding of the particular microclimate that a garden or landscape has, allowing schemes to thrive in places where they should not grow, but they do!

 "I believe a green space, whether on a business park, your back garden or a local park, wood or wasteland can be developed into a truly inspirational space for contemplation, pleasure, socialising, to relax, unwind and generally switch off from the hectic world in which we live in today...
 It should be good for the soul and influence the well being of you and others for years to come."